-Over the past two years, we have sought the views, advice and information from those people currently in city government as well as former city officials and study commissioners; scheduled public hearings to obtain input from Miles City residents; and conducted a telephone survey to identify any additional concerns of Miles City citizens.
+Over the past year and a half, we have sought the views, advice and information from those people currently in city government as well as former city officials and study commissioners; scheduled a public hearing to obtain input from Miles City residents; and conducted a telephone survey to identify any additional concerns of Miles City citizens.

-Based upon our study and review, we offer our Final Report and recommend the citizens of Miles City adopt the Council-Manager form of government.
+Based upon our study and review, we offer our Preliminary Report and recommend the City of Miles City adopt the Council-Manager form of government.
 Our concern has been to offer a form of government that will be responsive to local citizens and provide the opportunity for devising solutions to local problems.
 This form of government offers the citizens a full-time administrator.
 Our Opinion Survey indicated that a clear majority, 61.6% of Miles City residents contacted, supported the concept of full-time, professional administration of city government affairs.
 We believe this form of government will provide the most efficient, effective and economic delivery of services to the citizens of Miles City.
-(See page 7 for more detailed information on the proposed Council-Manager form of government.)
-Since our proposal recommends a five-member council, please refer to the map on pages 10 and 11 to review the proposed districts.
+(See page 5 for more detailed information on the proposed Council-Manager form of government.)
+Since our proposal recommends a five-member council, please refer to the map on pages 8 and 9 to review the proposed commissioner districts.
 In addition, we offer the citizens of Miles City a choice of partisan or non-partisan local government elections.
-A copy of the official ballot appears on page 13.
+A copy of the official ballot appears on page 11.